hankering for the flavours of hong kong

 In most local residential areas, senior people, or those who are not tied to an office job, are inclined to enjoy their morning sun in a tea restaurant.
 While reading their horse racing guides and listening to their birds, they will order a free refill of wuloon tea (red tea) and some servings of steamed dim sum, chicken feet, ox stomach, yum cha, etc. This is really living in luxury, Hong Kong style, as not many people have the time to simply relax in a tea house.

-Hong Kong’s outer islands:
+Holiday in Hong Kong’s outer islands:

 If you get the chance to go to one of Hong Kong’s outlying islands, you will find the most finger-licking-good honeyed chicken wings cooking on a public barbecues.
 You can sit on the beach, enjoy the peaceful sea breeze and see Hong Kong city in the distance.